-All transactions with a material impact on the strategy of the Group such as acquisitions, partnerships, disposals or strategic investments are subject to the prior authorization of the Board after the Technology/Strategic Committee has issued its recommendation.
+All transactions with a material impact on the strategy of the Group such as acquisitions, partnerships, disposals or strategic investments are subject to the prior authorization of the Board after the Strategic Planning Committee has issued its recommendation.
 The Board is regularly informed on the progress of the transaction in question.

-The Board of Directors meets at least four times per year in the presence of the statutory auditors and whenever circumstances so require.
+The Board of Directors meets at least four times per year in the presence of the statutory auditors.